When preparing a student visa application, it is essential to understand what evidence of finances you need to demonstrate

 If you have an educational loan to cover the cost of your studies, you can use this to meet the financial evidence requirements.

-To be acceptable as evidence of funds, the loan must be in your name and provided by your government (state, regional, or national), or be through a government-sponsored student loan company or educational loans scheme.
+To be acceptable as evidence of funds, the loan must be in your name.
+Loans provided to your parent, parents, legal guardian or guardians cannot be used as evidence of a loan, even if the loan is for study purposes.

-To use your loan in a visa application, you must provide a letter from the loan provider which includes:
+To use your loan in a visa application, you need to provide a letter from the loan provider which includes:

 Official Financial Sponsorship